 Research the Job Market

-If possible, start sending your resume to employers before you move, noting in the cover letter your move dates and when you'll be available for interviews: include if you'd be willing to fly-in/drive-in for an interview before your actual move date, too.
+If possible, start sending your resume to employers before you move, noting in the cover letter your move dates and when you'll be available for interviews.
+You also might note that you'd be willing to fly or drive in for an interview before your actual move date, if applicable.

 Get a Local Cell Phone Number

-The easiest way to get a local employer to pay attention to your application is to ensure you have a local contact phone number and address.
-An address is more difficult to obtain if you haven't found a place to live; however, a new cell phone number is relatively simple depending on your provider.
-Ask about getting a phone number for your new location; it's worth the extra cost and will come in handy when it comes time to move, too.
+One easy way to get a local employer to pay attention to your application is to ensure you have a local contact phone number and address.
+Of course, an address is difficult to obtain if you haven't found a place to live, but a new cell phone number is relatively simple, depending on your service provider.
+A local phone number sends a subtle message that you are part of the community and plan to stay.

 How to Rent a New Home

-The hardest part about moving to another new city is finding a place to live, whether you're buying or renting; trying to find a place to live without a job is even more difficult.
+One of the hardest parts about moving to new city is finding a place to live, whether you're buying or renting; trying to find a place to live without a job is even more difficult.
+If you're renting, even for a short period of time, there are some documents and information you'll need to bring with you to help with the rental process:

-- Landlord contact information from the past three residences; this information will be used as references
+- Landlord contact information from the past three residences, to be used as references

-- If possible, obtain written recommendations from previous landlords - I've found that letters often push our application to the top of the pile
+- Written recommendations from previous landlords (if you can get them); recommendations can help push your rental application to the top of the pile

 - Bank statements